gphanikumar/tpnotes/README.md

 ## Students

-Download the [TransportPhenomena.pdf](./TransportPhenomena.pdf) and use it as a supplement for the course you are doing on this subject.Check out the latest version here.
+Download the [TransportPhenomena.pdf](./TransportPhenomena.pdf) and use it as a supplement for the course you are doing on this subject.
+Check out the latest version here.

 [Online Videos](https://gphanikumar.github.io/nptel.html) are available under the section "Transport Phenomena in Materials".